Beautiful People (Ed Sheeran song): Music video

 The music video for "Beautiful People" was teased a day before its 28 June release.
-It was directed by Andy McLeod, and filmed in Barcelona and at the Lleida-Alguaire Airport in Catalonia, Spain.
+The video included cameos of Ed Sheeran and Khalid.
+It was directed by Andy McLeod, and filmed in Barcelona and at the Lleida–Alguaire Airport in Catalonia, Spain.

-The video opens with a simple looking couple waiting in line with their luggage at a small airport.
+The video opens with a couple having a vacation waiting in line with their luggage at a small airport.
 After being approached by a pair of airport personnel, they are directed to a long white limousine waiting outside.
 The couple hesitantly enters the limousine, where they eat snacks they packed and notice other fancy cars driving past them, apparently heading to the same destination.

-As the video continues, the couple find themselves at a series of fancy, expensive places filled with beautiful people: a pool party beside a mansion, a yacht filled with models, a fashion show (which includes cameos of Ed Sheeran and Khalid), and a house party.
+As the video continues, the couple find themselves at a series of fancy, expensive places filled with beautiful people: a pool party beside a mansion, a yacht filled with models, a fashion show, and a house party.
 Surrounded by wealth, indulgence, and beauty, the couple reacts to everything with cautious interest, but spend most of their time focused on each other, following the song's theme of being true to oneself.

 At the end of the video, the couple flies home on a private plane, and upon landing at the airport, they are offered a ride in a nice car.
 The couple decline, take hands, and head for the airport bus instead.